 Type: Actions with existing resources to meet capacity needs.

 Action: Upgrade to Jones Generating Station Units 3 and 4.

+Action: Bringing forward any opportunities such as life extensions or repowers to meet capacity needs or provide customers savings.

+Action: Survey the market for near-term in-service dates from expiring contracts or other sources.

 Type: Actions with respect to pilot projects or distribution-connected projects as capacity need management tools for further investigation.